midonet/orizuru/README.md

 At the end of the installation you can do the following to log into midonet-cli and use keystone:
 ```
 ssh -F tmp/.ssh/config midonet_cli
-root@midonet_cli # source /etc/keystone/KEYSTONERC
-root@midonet_cli # keystone tenant-list
-root@midonet_cli # midonet-cli
 ```
 The file /etc/keystone/KEYSTONERC is available in every container (so when you log into openstack_controller you will be able to source it also).

-Note that for kilo you should source /etc/keystone/admin-openrc.sh (the KEYSTONERC will not exist there).
+For kilo you should source /etc/keystone/admin-openrc.sh (the KEYSTONERC will not exist there).

 Localhost Quickstart
 ====================